luco2018/Intel-HPC-Container/containers/namd/README.md

 ***
 ## Run namd on a cluster:

-After you setup your cluser, specify host names to run on in “hosts” file.
+After you setup your cluster, specify host names to run on in “hosts” file.
 Here is an example:

         $ sudo singularity build --writable namd.img shub://intel/Intel-HPC-Container:namd
 	$ source /opt/intel/psxe_runtime/linux/bin/compilervars.sh intel64